craftcms/docs/docs/2.x/plugins/events-reference.md

 #### Params:

-- `mergedElementId` – The id of the element being merged.
+- `mergedElementId` – The ID of the element being merged.
-- `prevailingElementId` – The id of the element that prevailed in the merge.
+- `prevailingElementId` – The ID of the element that prevailed in the merge.

 ### structures.onBeforeMoveElement